Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

-\begin{theorem} Given the vector $\ul{\rho}$ and the initial values $V_t^{i,q}$, Definition~\ref{def::slekrdef} uniquely determines a joint law for $W_t$, $B_t$, and the $V_t^{i,q}$ --- each defined for all $t$ up to the continuation threshold.
-Under this law, the values $W_t$, $B_t$, and $V_t^{i,q}$ taken together are a continuous multidimensional Markovian process indexed by $t$. \end{theorem}

-\begin{proof} When there is only a single force point, Theorem~\ref{thm::slekrdef} follows from standard facts about Bessel processes (see Chapter XI of \cite{RY04}; recall also \eqref{eqn::sle_bessel}) and the definition coincides with the standard definition of SLE$_\kappa(\ul{\rho})$.
+\begin{theorem} Given the vector $\ul{\rho}$ and the initial values $V_0^{i,q}$, Definition~\ref{def::slekrdef} uniquely determines a joint law for $W_t$, $B_t$, and the $V_t^{i,q}$ --- each defined for all $t$ up to the continuation threshold.
+Under this law, the values $W_t$, $B_t$, and $V_t^{i,q}$ taken together are a continuous multidimensional Markovian process indexed by $t$. \end{theorem} \begin{proof} When there is only a single force point, Theorem~\ref{thm::slekrdef} follows from standard facts about Bessel processes (see Chapter XI of \cite{RY04}; recall also~\eqref{eqn::sle_bessel}) and the definition coincides with the standard definition of SLE$_\kappa(\ul{\rho})$.

 If there are multiple force points but all of the $V_0^{i,q}$ are non-zero except for one (without loss of generality, we may suppose that only $V_0^{1,R}$ is possibly zero) then one can obtain existence of a process with the properties above, defined up until the first time that one of the {\em other} force points collides with $W_t$, using a Girsanov transformation (see the discussion of Girsanov's Theorem, e.g., in \cite{KS98,RY04}) applied to the standard one-force-point SLE$_\kappa(\rho)$ that one would obtain if $V_0^{1,R}$ were the only force point.
 Girsanov's theorem applies because the remaining force points introduce a smooth drift to the Brownian motion, and the new process obtained is absolutely continuous with respect to the one-force-point process (as long as one stops at a bounded stopping time that occurs before $W_t$ gets within some fixed constant distance of one the other force points).